hawkinsw/medava/README.md

 ## Who's the Fairest of Them All

 Reflection is a really powerful technique and a tool that we appreciate having in the toolchest.
 However, we should not rely on it when there are alternate methods.
 Reflection is definitely not the fastest way to accomplish our goal here.
-Determining at runtime whether an object supports certain methods is much slower than letting the compiler do it before the program is ever even executed.
+Determining at runtime whether an object supports certain methods is much slower than letting the compiler make that decision before the program is ever even executed.

 Does Java give us a way to solve the problem?
 Let's first remind ourselves what the problem actually is:

 1. We have a generic data structure (in this case the `Transporter` and `Hospital` classes) that works with instances of a wide range of classes where the only requirement on those objects' types is that they support a (very limited) number of methods (e.g., the `isTemperatureRangeAcceptable`, `getSchedule`, and `getMedicineName` methods).
 2. The range of instances that the generic data structure must handle are of types that do not share a common base class.

-The solution is one that is becoming increasingly common in OOP language (and even others that do not fit the traditional model of object orientation [e.g., go, and Rust]): interfaces (go calls them [interfaces](https://go.dev/ref/spec#Interface_types) and Rust calls them [traits](https://doc.rust-lang.org/book/ch10-02-traits.html)).
+The solution is one that is becoming increasingly common in OOP languages (and even others that do not fit the traditional model of object orientation [e.g., go, and Rust]): interfaces (go calls them [interfaces](https://go.dev/ref/spec#Interface_types) and Rust calls them [traits](https://doc.rust-lang.org/book/ch10-02-traits.html)).
 The interface is a quasi-replacement for a type.
 You use an interface in place of the name of a type when you are declaring a field, variable or parameter.

 As we know, Java is a strongly and statically typed language.
 If we replace a type with an interface, how does that change the way that Java type checks our code?
 Java determines whether two types are compatible using nominal equivalency (the name of the names must match, or be subclasses of one another).
-If a parameter is declared with an interface, then Java determines whether another type is compatible according to whether or not the candidate type contains all the _methods_ declared in the interface!
+If a parameter is declared with an interface, then Java determines whether a candidate type is compatible according to whether or not the candidate type contains all the _methods_ declared in the interface!
 It's a very, very specific type of _structural type equivalency_ (without all the surprises!).

 In Java, a programmer declares an interface using a syntax highly reminiscent of a class.
 The difference is that